-Dealing with complications is part of ET management.
-Problems such as dislodgement, blockage, stoma infection and over granulating tissue on the stoma margin are common (Boland et al., 2017; Drake, Ozols, Nadeau, & Braid-Forbes, 2017; Halliday, Baker, Thomas, & Bowrey, 2017; Kurien et al., 2012; Rogers et al., 2007; Wei-Kuo, Ning-Chi, Wei-Ming, & Jeng-Feng, 2014) and can result in hospital admission.
-Whilst hospital admission may be unavoidable, some visits to the emergency department have been described as potentially avoidable (Correa et al., 2014).
-Management of complications by healthcare professionals has been described, but there is little documented about how people with an ET and their carers manage ET problems.
+- 122 Dealing with complications is part of ET management.
+Problems such as dislodgement, blockage, - stoma infection and over granulating tissue on the stoma margin are common (Boland et al. 2017, - 124 Drake et al. 2017, Halliday et al. 2017, Kurien et al. 2012, Rogers et al. 2007, Wei-Kuo et al. 2014)

+- the emergency department have been described as potentially avoidable (Correa et al. 2014). - 127 Management of complications by healthcare professionals has been described, but there is little - documented about how people with an ET and their carers manage ET problems. - 129

-The findings presented in this paper are gained from a qualitative study which aimed to explore the experiences of people with ETs and their carers concerning hospital admission for ET-related issues and their views of services that could support management of ETs at home.
-The primary publication addressing the primary research aim is reported in (Green et al 2019).
-The study did not aim to explore the full experience of living with a tube but the qualitative approach and the broad interview guide gave participants the flexibility to introduce issues they felt relevant and important.
-This secondary paper presents one major theme, "Living with a tube," which explores people's experiences of living with an ET and managing associated problems.
+130 The findings presented in this paper are gained from a qualitative study which aimed to explore the

+- 131 experiences of people with ETs and their carers concerning hospital admission for ET related issues - and their views of services that could support management of ETs at home.
+The primary - 133 publication addressing the primary research aim is reported in (1).
+The study did not aim to explore - the full experience of living with a tube but the qualitative approach and the broad interview guide - 135 gave participants the flexibility to introduce issues they felt relevant and important.
+This secondary - 136 paper presents one major theme, "Living with a tube", which explores people's experiences of - 137 living with an ET and managing associated problems.